Direct (Stafford) Loan

 REPEAT DIRECT LOAN BORROWERS COMPLETE STEP 4 ONLY

-- Get your Federal Student Aid PIN - Formerly referred to as your FAFSA PIN.
-Because your PIN serves as your electronic signature, you should not give it to anyone.
-If you don’t have your PIN, you can retrieve it by going to http://www.pin.ed.gov.
+- Get your Federal Student Aid Username/Password - Formerly referred to as your FAFSA PIN.
+Because your Username/Password serves as your electronic signature, you should not give it to anyone.
+If you don’t have your Username, you can retrieve it by going to http://www.pin.ed.gov.

 - Complete Direct Loan Entrance Counseling.
 First time borrowers must complete Direct Loan entrance counseling before receiving loan funds. https://studentloans.gov